deconf/Clicky-Analytics-for-WP/readme.txt

 1. Clicky Analytics stats
 2. Clicky Analytics Top Pages, Top Referrers and Top Searches stats
 3. Clicky Analytics Settings
-4. Clicky Analytics statistics per page on Frontend
-5. Clicky Analytics Dashboard statistics
+4. Clicky Analytics Dashboard statistics

 == License ==

 This plugin it's released under the GPLv2, you can use it free of charge on your personal or commercial website.

 == Changelog ==
+= 2.0 =
+* Enhancements:
+	* new UI design and lots of UX improvements
+	* complete code refactoring

 = 1.8 =
 * Enhancements:
 	* add option to disable Clicky Analytics widget on admin dashboard